 Does age affect breast pain and tenderness?

 Younger women tend to have more dramatic fluctuations in hormones, which can make breast pain worse.
 Accordingly, premenstrual breast pain often improves with age as menopause approaches.
 “There might be times in your life that [PMS breast pain is] more dramatic than others,” Dr. Culwell says.
 “As you start to get older and kind of get into the perimenopausal area, you’re not ovulating with each cycle, and so you’re not getting that same sort of hormonal fluctuation.”

 How to reduce breast pain before your period

 Researchers believe that certain diets can make premenstrual breast pain worse by triggering hormone fluctuations.
 With this in mind, they suggest cutting caffeine, as well as foods high in fat and salt.
 Certain vitamins and minerals, such as vitamin E and magnesium, as well as hazelnuts, spinach, corn, bananas, oat bran, and avocados, can also help.
 Painkillers like acetaminophen and ibuprofen can reduce the pain too.

 When should you be concerned?

-Premenstrual breast pain is normal and common.
+Sore breasts during your period are normal and common.
 But there’s also another form of breast pain, called noncyclic breast pain, that’s not related to the menstrual cycle and should be monitored if symptoms occur.
 You’ll usually feel the pain in one specific area of the breast; it can be caused by infection, medications, injury, and in very rare cases, breast cancer.
 Women are encouraged to pay attention to any changes in your breasts and speak to a doctor if you notice anything unusual, such as discharge from the nipples, new or changing breast lumps, lumps in one breast, or pain that makes it difficult to sleep.